Schneider Electric (sponsoring 1 award)

 Example 1: Zone x of furnace has Temperature SP 2210F, Temp_fdbk 1975F, Gas_valve_pos = 95%.
 Alarm for IVP max without reaching SP.

-Example 2: Load cell feedback shows oscillation during steady state conditions of process line (speeds, temperatures, etc).
-Create alarm for bad sensor/process parameter.
+Example 2: Load cell feedback shows oscillation during steady-state conditions of process line (speeds, temperatures, etc).
+Create an alarm for a bad sensor/process parameter.